warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 The application author's responsibilities are:

-* give their user a way to enter a password
+* give their user a way to enter a code or password
 * deliver that password to your library (the first function)
 * take the message your library returns and deliver it correctly to some remote application